Frankie-B/display-advertising-docs/adjusting-a-banner.md

 So you get source files from an existing project or you have just finished [creating a new project](getting-started.md) and you want to make changes to it, but you have never worked with the framework before, what do you do?

-> If you just want to get started and didn't receive any delivered files [here](https://github.com/mediamonks/generator-richmedia-temple/blob/gh-pages/assets/example_banner.zip) are some example files to start with:
+[comment]: <> (If you just want to get started and didn't receive any delivered files [here]&#40;https://github.com/mediamonks/generator-richmedia-temple/blob/gh-pages/assets/example_banner.zip&#41; )

+[comment]: <> (are some example files to start with:)

 ## Installing packages

 First we need to install the packages that are needed to display/change and build the files.
 When you do this, the Command Line Tool will display what will be installed.
 Make sure you are inside of your project directory. e.g `/user/your_project_diretory/example_banner`

 In your Command Line tool, having the path set to the unzipped folder type: